arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 # Program specification

-This section provides detailed description of all elements of the main Aleo program.
+This section provides a detailed description of all elements of the main Aleo program.

 ## Records